 The amount of consumer data compromised in data leaks and data breaches is staggering.
-Just this year, there have been multiple breaches — from Facebook to T-Mobile to CVS — impacting millions, and many people aren’t even aware they happened.
+In 2021 alone, there have been multiple breaches — from Facebook to T-Mobile to CVS — impacting millions, and many people aren’t even aware they happened.

 In a phishing attack, a scammer sends an email designed to trick a human victim into believing it’s coming from a reputable organization or someone they know.
 The criminal’s goal is to convince individuals to click on a malicious link, download malware, and/or reveal personal information.
-This compromised and sensitive data could include anything from a password to Social Security numbers (SSN) and/ or bank account and credit card numbers.
-Any type of leaked data can and will be used to infiltrate and compromise sensitive information.
-For example, the general settings you select when creating a new account online, the security questions you choose to protect those accounts, and so much more.
+This compromise and sensitive data could include anything from passwords to Social Security numbers (SSNs) and/ or bank account and credit card numbers.
+Any type of leaked data can and will be used to infiltrate and compromise sensitive information — for example, the general settings you select when creating a new account online, the security questions you choose to protect those accounts, and so much more.

 If you’re a business professional, chances are you are on LinkedIn.
 The popular business networking site has also been a victim of impersonated emails.
 After 500 million LinkedIn records were exposed in April and most recently, 700 million records from the social network were offered for sale on the Dark Web, phishing emails claiming users were locked out of their account were delivered to inboxes worldwide.